Dirk Obbink

 Dirk D. Obbink (born 13 January 1957 in Lincoln, Nebraska) is an American papyrologist and classicist.
 He was Lecturer in Papyrology and Greek Literature in the Faculty of Classics at Oxford University until 6 February 2021, and was the head of the Oxyrhynchus Papyri Project until August 2016.
 Obbink was also a fellow and tutor in Greek at Christ Church Oxford, from which role he was suspended in October 2019, as a result of allegations that he had stolen some of the Oxyrhynchus papyri and sold them to the Museum of the Bible.

 Early life and education

-Dirk Obbink's ancestors were originally from the Netherlands, later immigrating to the United States.
 Obbink's father Jack was director of the Federal Housing Administration office in Omaha; his mother worked for the state government.
-He attended high school in Lincoln, Nebraska, and took a BA in English at the University of Nebraska-Lincoln in 1979, before earning an MA in Classical Studies and Papyrology there in 1984.
+He attended Lincoln Southeast high school in Lincoln, Nebraska, and took a BA in English at the University of Nebraska–Lincoln in 1979, before earning an MA in Classical Studies and Papyrology there in 1984.
 In 1987, he received his PhD in Classics at Stanford University with his 1986 dissertation entitled Philodemus, De Pietate I.